SS-Green Light Racing: Car No. 55 history

+Car No. 55 results

+Car No. 76 history

+On October 19, 2017, it was announced that Spencer Boyd would drive the No. 76 Chevrolet Camaro full-time in 2018 for SSGLR.
+This would end up being the No. 07 team renumbered.
+The No. 76 came from sponsor Grunt Style's slogan/logo, which has the year 1776 on it because they sell Americana-themed products.
+Boyd would finish the year 26th in the final point standings, with a best race result of seventeenth.
+Boyd left for a Truck Series ride with Young's Motorsports for 2019.

+Car No. 76 results

+Car No. 77 history

-Brennan Newberry made his fourth Xfinity career start with SS-Green Light/NTS Motorsports at Phoenix in the fall, now driving the No. 77 Qore24 Chevrolet, since Viva Motorsports was running the 55 car that race.
+In 2014, Brennan Newberry made his fourth Xfinity career start with SS-Green Light/NTS Motorsports at Phoenix in the fall, now driving the No. 77 Qore24 Chevrolet, since Viva Motorsports was running the 55 car that race.
 Newberry finished 36th after an early crash.

+Car No. 77 results

+Car No. 90 history

-For 2015, the team allied with King Autosport and changed the number to No. 90.
+For 2015, the team allied with King Autosport to field the No. 90.
 It ran on weeks King Autosport wasn't using the No. 90 car.
 The team partnered with Rick Ware Racing to field the car in a few races, similar to the No. 15.
 Jimmy Weller III and Todd Bodine drove the No. 90 in four races each.
 Andy Lally drove two races, B. J. McLeod, Tyler Young and Korbin Forrister all ran single races for the team.
 In 2016, the team helped King Autosport to field the car in two races, one with Bodine at Watkins Glen and Lally at Mid-Ohio.

+Car No. 90 results

-Car No. 99/35 history
+Car No. 99 history

 In 2017, SS-Green Light collaborated with B. J. McLeod Motorsports to jointly field McLeod's No. 99 car, with David Starr driving it for the full season.
-For the summer Daytona race only, Korbin Forrister was scheduled to replace Starr in the No. 99, but got the flu, and Starr ended up driving his normal car anyhow.
-In that race, Starr ended up getting a top-5 finish, the only one of the season for both him and the team.
-The partnership ended in 2018, with Starr moving to the Jimmy Means Racing No. 52, and McLeod fielding the No. 99 by themselves in 2018, and SS-Green Light would switch the partnership for their second team to the Go Green Racing No. 35 of Joey Gase.
+For the summer Daytona race only, Korbin Forrister was scheduled to replace Starr in the No. 99, but got the flu, and Starr ended up driving his normal car.
+In that race, Starr ended up getting a fifth-place finish, the only one of the season for both him and the team.
+The partnership ended in 2018, with Starr moving to the Jimmy Means Racing No. 52, and McLeod fielding the No. 99 by themselves in 2018.